robertwwalker/AutoForecaster/README.md

 # AutoForecaster

 AutoForecaster is an R package to automate the production of a collection of time series models applied to `tsibble` data structures defined by `index` and `key`.
+It also provides some basic functions for working with `tsibble` data structures as cross-sectional time series or panel data.

 [The pkgdown site](https://robertwwalker.github.io/AutoForecaster) and the [main github development page](https://github.com/robertwwalker/AutoForecaster/).